boucadair/draft-ietf-lisp-pubsub/draft-ietf-lisp-pubsub.md

    {{!RFC9303}}.
 As described in Section 4.1.2.1 of
    {{?I-D.ietf-lisp-eid-mobility}}, LISP can rely on data-driven Solicit- Map-Requests (SMRs) to ensure eventual network converge.
-Generally, PubSub offers faster converge due to (1) no need to wait for a data triggered event and (2) less signaling as compared with the SMR-based flow.
+Generally, PubSub offers faster convergence due to (1) no need to wait for a data triggered event and (2) less signaling as compared with the SMR-based flow.
 Note that when a Map-Server running PubSub has to update a large number of subscribers at once (i.e., when a popular mapping is